CuriousMoon/Spring/SpringRestAPi/README.md

 + ### Update Course: "/courses"
     - @Put method
     - This endpoint is used to update any exsisting course.
 In request body send id, (updated) course name and (updated) course description.
 In response it returns the updated course.
-In response this return the appropriate response code.

 + ### Delete Course: "/courses/{courseId}"
     - @Delete method
-    - This endpoint is used to delete course with given course id
+    - This endpoint is used to delete course with given course id.
+In response this return the appropriate response code.

 ## Tech Stack